-- A technology usage policy to facilitate access to district technology and to create a safe environment for using the technology, including promoting online safety, security, and confidentiality. - Policies and procedures, including applicable parent/student forms, required to be in compliance with the FERPA data disclosure and usage provisions. - The controls and processes required to be in compliance with the Children's Internet Protection Act (CIPA). - Certain controls designed to help ensure the privacy of data and to help ensure the confidentiality, integrity, and availability of significant systems and data maintained on those systems.
+- A technology usage policy to facilitate access to district technology and to create a safe environment for using the technology, including promoting online safety, security, and confidentiality. - A privacy and security awareness training program to facilitate understanding of the importance of privacy and security by all personnel. - Policies and procedures, including applicable parent/student forms, required to be in compliance with the FERPA data disclosure and usage provisions. - The controls and processes required to be in compliance with the Children's Internet Protection Act (CIPA). - Certain controls designed to help ensure the privacy of data and to help ensure the confidentiality, integrity, and availability of significant systems and data maintained on those systems.